Ranch Gold-Silver Project

 Select historic high-grade intercepts from concentrated drilling at the Bonanza, Thesis III, Thesis II, and BV Zones includes*:

-|THESIS III||26.48 g/t Au over 11.00 m
+|Thesis III||26.48 g/t Au over 11.00 m

-|THESIS II||9.78 g/t Au over 7.00 m
+|Thesis II||9.78 g/t Au over 7.00 m

 |BV||39.83 g/t Au over 4.00 m

-The Ranch property is predominantly underlain by flat-lying to gently west-dipping volcanic and sedimentary strata of the Lower Jurassic Toodoggone Formation (Figure 3), part of the Hazelton Group that is exposed throughout the prolific metal-endowed Stikine Terrane.
+The Ranch Project is predominantly underlain by flat-lying to gently west-dipping volcanic and sedimentary strata of the Lower Jurassic Toodoggone Formation (Figure 3), part of the Hazelton Group that is exposed throughout the prolific metal-endowed Stikine Terrane.
 The Toodoggone Formation can be divided into upper and lower volcanic cycles as illustrated on the simplified stratigraphic column in Figure 4.
-The Ranch property is predominantly underlain by thick sequences (>300 m) of andesitic tuffs and flows belonging to the lower volcanic rock cycle.
+The Ranch Project is predominantly underlain by thick sequences (>300 m) of andesitic tuffs and flows belonging to the lower volcanic rock cycle.
 These volcanic strata erupted concurrently with the development of deeply rooted faults that focused both magmatism and mineralization (Figure 3).
 Magmatism occurs as local dike intrusions that share a similar composition to the host volcanic units and represent potential feeder systems.
-Felsic dikes and irregular bodies of dacitic to rhyolitic composition have also been encountered in drill holes and are thought to be genetically linked to late-stage ore-forming fluids.
+Felsic dikes and irregular bodies of dacitic to rhyolitic composition have also been encountered in drill holes and are thought to be genetically linked to late-stage mineralization-forming fluids.
 Similar relationships are often observed in the southern Toodoggone spatially associated with porphyry style mineralization, including at Kemess.

-Figure #4 – Simplified stratigraphic section for the Ranch project and the broader Toodoggone region.
+Figure #4 – Simplified stratigraphic section for the Ranch Project and the broader Toodoggone Region.
 The different types of intrusive rocks, mineralization, and the time period for which they span is illustrated on the right side of the diagram.

-The Ranch property has undergone a relatively simple brittle deformation history of syn-volcanic graben development and subsequent strike-slip deformation.
+The Ranch Project has undergone a relatively simple brittle deformation history of syn-volcanic graben development and subsequent strike-slip deformation.
 The most dominant structural features on the property are a series of well-developed steeply dipping NW-NNW (320-350°) striking faults.
 They typically show evidence of normal displacement to the NE and SW with localized, late, strike-slip reactivation.
 These are the oldest structures on the property and represent syn-volcanic growth faults that formed during Lower Jurassic extension and block faulting.